libnonius/nonius/index.md

 The library depends on [Boost] for a few mathematical functions, for some string algorithms, and, in some versions of VC++, for the timing functions as well.
 Boost.Chrono is not a header-only library, but since it is only used with VC++ everything gets linked automatically without intervention.
+If desired, usage of Boost.Chrono can be forced by #defining the macro `NONIUS_USE_BOOST_CHRONO`.

  [Boost]: http://www.boost.org